WeTransfer/wt-api-docs/source/includes/_board-api.md

   "url": "https://a-very-long-pre-signed-s3-put-url"
 }
 ```

+**Important**

+Files on a board _must_ have a chunk size of 6 megabytes (or more precisely 6291456 bytes), except for the very last chunk, which can be smaller.
+Sending too much or too little data will result in a `400 Bad Request` error when you finalize the file.
+As with transfers: Do not let us down.

 The response body contains the pre-signed S3 upload `url`.
 You will use that in the next step when you upload the contents.